awsdocs/aws-cdk-guide/v2/context.md

 cdk context --clear
 ```

 Only context values stored in `cdk.context.json` can be reset or cleared\.
 The AWS CDK does not touch other context values\.
-To protect a context value from being reset using these commands, then, you might copy the value to `cdk.json`\.
+Therefore, to protect a context value from being reset using these commands, you might copy the value to `cdk.json`\.

 ## AWS CDK Toolkit `--context` flag<a name="context_cli"></a>